FTSE rallies, boosted by EU data and hope for China stimulus

 "(There is some) hope that you've got a lot more stimulus on the way from China," said Chris Beauchamp, market analyst at IG.

-Financial companies with exposure to emerging markets were among top gainers, with Aberdeen Asset Management and British bank Standard Chartered all trading up around 3 percent.
+Financial companies with exposure to emerging markets led the gainers, with Aberdeen Asset Management and British bank Standard Chartered all trading up around 3 percent.

+They were joined by Hargreaves Lansdown, a financial service provider and asset management company, and EM-exposed HSBC, both up 2.6 percent.

-The FTSE 350 banking sector index, was up 1.71 percent, posting its biggest daily gain since late August.
+The FTSE 350 banking sector index, was up 2.1 percent, on track for its biggest daily gain since late August.

 FTSE mid-caps were led by insurer Amlin's, whose stock surged by 33 percent to an all-time high after Japan's MS&AD agreed to buy the UK rival.